 First of all, this title has multiple meanings, but the purpose of this blog is to give some useful tips to teacher-authors who need help managing, organizing, and growing their TpT shops.
 Maybe, you’re like me and look around at other awesome teacher-authors and wonder how they are doing so many amazing things while juggling everything else.
 How do they have time to blog and grade papers and feed a family?
 One time, I even emailed a teacher-author to tell her that I wanted to be her when I grow up—and I’m not kidding!
 My jaw DROPS whenever I see her products, blogs, Pinterest Posts—basically, EVERYTHING she does is incredible.
-If you want to know who she is, leave me a comment below :)

 But seriously, how do these awesome teacher-authors do it all?
 And how am I supposed to do all that?
 How do we create products, promote the products, and network all while holding down the fort of our daily teaching jobs and taking care of our families?
 It was overwhelming to think about how to organize everything because it seemed like a MOUNTAIN of work—until I came up with this philosophy: The Power of ONE.

 I just needed an easier way to think about the necessary tasks for building a high-quality online curriculum shop.
 I needed to “re-see” it, to “re-envision” the workload so that it was something I could digest instead of just feeling so overwhelmed that I wanted to quit before I ever got ahead.
 “The Power of ONE” helped me do just that!
 It helped me to stay organized and on top of my TpT business by giving me a simple and straightforward approach for organizing and managing the workload.
 And I’m going to share it with you!